slatedocs/slate/source/includes/reference/_addresses.md

 **` POST https://api.sandbox.transferwise.tech/v1/address-requirements`**<br/>

 GET and POST address-requirements endpoints help you to figure out which fields are required to create a valid address for different countries.
 You could even build a dynamic user interface on top of these endpoints.
-This is a step-by-step guide on how to do this.
+This is a step-by-step guide on how these endpoints work.

 1. Call GET /v1/address-requirements to get list of fields you need to fill with values in "details" section for creating a valid address.
 Response contains 4 required top level fields:
  * country   (select field with list of values)